Skip to main content

 Data portability

-Export of your application and account data in a structured, common, machine-readable format.
-JSON or PDF by default.
+Export of your application and account data in a structured, machine-readable format (JSON) — on request by email, after identity verification, within one month.

 06